maxcell/prince.dev/content/advanced-context/index.md

 ---
-title: 'Digging Deeper with React Context'
+title: 'Reducing Boilerplate With React Context'
 date: '2020-02-12'
 slug: 'reuse-context'
 tags: ['learning', 'react', 'context']
 ---

-A lot of blog posts highlight React Context as a way to pass data to components without needing to <a target="_blank" rel="noopener noreferrer" href="https://kentcdodds.com/blog/prop-drilling">prop drill</a>.
+A lot of blog posts I have read highlight React Context as a way to pass data to components without needing to <a target="_blank" rel="noopener noreferrer" href="https://kentcdodds.com/blog/prop-drilling">prop drill</a>.
 They tend to use an example like passing along user information or creating a light/dark theme.
 I wanted to showcase another way to think about Context.
 Instead of just passing along data, we'll use Context to refactor our application's management of notifications.
-We'll expose a function to allow developers to have a consistent pattern to follow while also improving the user experience.
+We'll expose a function to allow developers to have a consistent pattern to follow, reduce some of the boilerplate, while also improving the user experience.

 ## Background - Reinventing the Wheel Everywhere